FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Source: Ohio Laws & Administrative Rules Section 4735.01 (A)

-In Ohio, a real estate salesperson is defined as any individual that is associated with a licensed Ohio real estate broker to act in a transaction – for compensation or otherwise.
-(Section 4735.01(B))
+In Ohio, a real estate salesperson is any individual associated with a licensed Ohio real estate broker to act in a transaction—for compensation or otherwise (Section 4735.01(B)).

 For the purposes of this Ohio law, the definition of real estate includes the following:

-• Leaseholds - every land interest or estate, whether freehold or non-freehold and,
+• Leaseholds: Every land interest or estate, whether freehold or non-freehold

-• All improvements that are located on the land; however, it does not include the rights associated with cemetery interments.
-(Section 4735.01(9, B))
+• All improvements located on the land; however, it does not include the rights associated with cemetery interments (Section 4735.01(9, B))

-However, it is as important to understand what actions do NOT require a li a real estate license in Ohio if a real estate wholesaler is to remain the legal limits set forth by Ohio law:
+It is as important to understand what actions do not require a real estate license in Ohio if a real estate wholesaler is to remain within the legal limits set forth by Ohio law:

-• Any person, etc., who is acting with respect to their own real estate owned does not need a real estate license.
-(Section 4735.01 (H, a))
+• Any person, etc., who is acting with respect to their own real estate does not need a real estate license (Section 4735.01 (H, a)).

-• Anyone acting as a trustee, receiver, executor, or guardian, etc., with a bona fide fiduciary obligation.
-(Section 4735.01 (H, b)) Bona Fide is defined as an action made with good faith and is not intended to circumvent Ohio's license law.
-(Section 4735.01 (Z))
+• Anyone acting as a trustee, receiver, executor, guardian, etc., with a bona fide fiduciary obligation (Section 4735.01 (H, b)).
+Bona Fide is defined as an action made with good faith and is not intended to circumvent Ohio's license law (Section 4735.01 (Z)).

-• A business broker negotiating the sale of business assets that do NOT include real estate interests.
-(Section 4735.01 (H, e))
+• A business broker negotiates the sale of business assets that do NOT include real estate interests (Section 4735.01 (H, e)).

-• The sale of mobile homes/manufactured homes if the transaction does not include any action that impacts an interest in real estate.
-(Section 4735.01 (H, f)) – in addition, Manufactured Homes (Section 3781.06) or Mobile Homes (Section 4501.01).
+• The sale of mobile homes or manufactured homes if the transaction does not include any action that impacts interest in real estate (Section 4735.01 (H, f)); also, manufactured homes (Section 3781.06) or mobile homes (Section 4501.01).

-• Gas & oil land professionals during their official responsibilities – if the actions do not include the sale/purchase of fee simple absolute interest in real estate, etc. (Section 435.01 (H, h & I))
+• Gas and oil land professionals during their official responsibilities if the actions do not include the sale/purchase of fee simple absolute interest in real estate, etc. (Section 435.01 (H, h & I)).

 Ohio law (Section 4735.02) denotes when a license is required, as follows:

-• No person (or any acceptable business entity) may act as a real estate broker or salesperson with first being appropriately licensed.
+• No person (or any acceptable business entity) may act as a real estate broker or salesperson without first being appropriately licensed.

-• Real estate licenses are prohibited from practicing law or providing legal advice.
-A licensed real estate attorney is the only professional who is permitted to provide legal advice on contract law in Ohio.
+• Real estate licensees are prohibited from practicing law or providing legal advice.
+A licensed real estate attorney is the only professional permitted to provide legal advice on contract law in Ohio.

 Do You Need A Real Estate License To Wholesale In Ohio?

-The legality of wholesaling in Ohio is a function of avoiding the following.
-Ohio law states that an individual may only LEGALLY advertise real property for sale under two specific conditions:
+Ohio law states that an individual may only legally advertise real property for sale under two specific conditions:

 How Do I Legally Wholesale In Ohio?